 Methods for enhancing oil recovery and gas recovery of formations

-To improve oil recovery they usethe following methods:
+To improve oil recovery they use

 displacement of oil with polymer solutions;